Lakshman-99/Sudo-Wifi-Authenticator/README.md

 If you find the user genuine or trustworthy you can accept the user.
 This gives a total security to the domestic WiFi.

+HOW IT WORKS:

+Firstly the program asks for interface(default:wlan0).
+Then you have to select the wifi available near you.
+That's it, now the program completely monitor the selected network.
+Whenever someone connects your network, you are notified with their MAC address, you allow or deny(1/0).
+If you allow he continues to stay in the network, else you deny, he's blocked(deauthenticated) from that network.
+When you DENY someone, you can conclude that someone hacked your wifi password and its time to set a new strong password.
+This offers a complete security against MITM attacks.

 INSTALLATION:

 Go to the github repository and download the zip file or extract the file contents